• Skip to primary navigation

 Ingredients

-• 4 and ½ cups packed all-purpose flour
+- 4 and ½ cups packed all-purpose flour (Please see NOTE below)

 Instructions

-1. In a 2 cup size measuring cup, dissolve 1 tablespoon of sugar in ¾ cup of boiling water.
+- In a 2-cup size measuring cup, dissolve 1 tablespoon of sugar in ¾ cup of boiling water.
 Once the sugar is dissolved, add cold water to make up a total of 2 cups (this method will yield lukewarm water).
 Add the active dry yeast.
 Let it sit for 5-10 minutes until they are foamy and bloomed.

-2. While waiting for your yeast to bloom, mix together the flour and salt in a large bowl so the salt will be evenly distributed.
+- While waiting for your yeast to bloom, mix together the flour and salt in a large bowl so the salt will be evenly distributed (Please see the note below for the flour measurement).

-4. In a stand mixer bowl, add about 2 to 3 cups of the flour mixture and pour in the yeast mixture.
+- Add 2 to 3 cups of the flour mixture in a stand mixer bowl and pour in the yeast mixture.
 Mix at a low speed until they are well incorporated.
 The mixture will resemble a wet batter.

 Notes